SWoto/nfuse-lora/README.md

 1. Power the board and wait a few seconds to connect to it.

 # Installing Package Fowarder and Andrew's Monitor
 Andrew made some really cool bash files to help installing the package fowarder from [picoGW](https://github.com/Lora-net/picoGW_packet_forwarder).
 Now, instead of clone two repositories, building those two and some other steps, now we just need clone one rep and execute one bash file.
 Simple, right?
+It also comes with a cool service that show us the status and last updates (logs) on the chip.
 If you have any questions, you can check [here](https://thomasflummer.com/projects/lora-gateway/).
 This is one of the best tutorials explaining step by step on how to install it (without this repository).

 1. update the OS and install git